acholt-cookbooks/chef-server-backup/README.md

 Usage
 -----
 Set up the Chef server backup attributes in a role.
-For example create a role called chefserver.json the is applied to ll Chef standalone server.
+For example create a role called chefserver.json the is applied to all Chef standalone server.

 ```json
 {